Mom devastated as Catholic school shuns her for dressing “offensively” | Loop Cayman Islands

 Lula also shared a text message with Loop News reportedly from the school’s representative saying that the school is a “very serious institution” and “all parents go formally dressed to deliver their children.”
 The representative added that they “have never seen a father or a mother with shorts and tight clothes.”

-Upon hearing of Lula’s situation, another mom commented that this is “pure envy [on the part] of the teacher to [use] foolish words [of] deaf hatred.”

-People don’t realise “the damage they cause with their retrograde comments,” she added.
+People don’t realise “the damage they cause with their retrograde comments,” said another parent, who spoke to Loop, taking sympathy with Lula’s position.

 There were also reactions from other moms, including one who exclaimed that “this is the hypocrisy of the 21st century, they are surprised and upset by nothing, knowing that there are more relevant things to worry about, than seeing how others dress.”